dojo/core/docs/load.md

 ```

-### load - dynamically loads a module or other resource.
+### load - dynamically loads a module or other resource

 ```ts
 import load, { useDefault } from 'src/load';